chipguyhere/chipguyOS/docs/EEPROM_counter_scheme.md

 We can continue to burn the candle from both ends until we run out of bits.
 When we do, we must start either a new incrementer, or write a new count.

-## 32-bit incrementers
+## Large (32-bit) incrementers

-An incrementer can be written that adds a 32-bit value to the count, overflowing back to zero (counters are always unsigned).
-This is similar to simply writing a new count, but by implementing this as adding a "difference", the existing incrementers do not need to be erased, and can be added to by clearing more bits from them.
+A "large" incrementer can be written that adds a 32-bit value to the count, overflowing back to zero (counters are always unsigned).
+This is similar to simply writing a new count, but by implementing this as adding a "difference", the existing incrementers do not need to be erased.
+In addition, bits in existing incrementers (as well as the large incrementer) can be opportunistically cleared to add additional values that happen to fit in them.

 The value written must be inverted (value XOR 0xFFFFFFFF).
 This ensures the default erased value represents zero.